tinghong121/BMI-Cloud-Apps/README.md

 Version 1.2 (19-10-2021,4pm)
 //by Lee Tze Chean -  Replace version 1.2 due to some screen order issues.
 Fixed screen order issues, add BMI record, did testing.

-Version 1.3 (5-11-2021,5pm)
+Version 1.3 (4-11-2021,5pm)
-//by Lee Hau Hwa -  Calculator and record the BMI and time.
+//by Lee Hau Hwa -  Enhanced calculation and record the BMI and time.

+Version 1.4 (5-11-2021,3pm)
+//by Goh Ting Hong, Pern Juin Hao - Added new function: do calculation and give diet suggestions and desiggn user interface for suggestion screen
+                                  - Fixed cloud storage and establish connection between screen and database